Huron, South Dakota: Government

 The Huron government is "commissioner form".
 Under the commissioner form of government the board of commissioners consists of a mayor and four commissioners, who are all elected at large for three-year terms.
 The commission has control over all departments of the city and can make and enforce rules and regulations which it may see fit for the organization, management, and operation of the departments of the city.
 Responsibilities are divided into the following areas: Public Safety Commissioner, Public Works Commissioner, Utilities Commissioner, and Finance Commissioner with each commissioner having oversight in each respective area.

 Huron has a federal building, field offices that is home to Social Security Administration, Western Area Power Administration, United States Fish and Wildlife Service, General Services Administration, Farm Service Agency and the USDA.
 Huron is also home to Area offices for state offices.

 Education

-The Huron School District, which covers Huron, has three public elementary schools, one middle school, and one high school.
+The Huron School District 02-2, which covers Huron, has three public elementary schools, one middle school, and one high school.
 Huron High School's mascot is the "Tigers".
-2022-2023 enrollment is approximately 2900 students.
+2023-2024 enrollment was 2,935 students.

 It was the home of Si Tanka University (formerly Huron College) from 1883 to 2005.

 Huron is also home to a Catholic elementary school called Holy Trinity School, and a private non-denomination K-12 School, James Valley Christian School.

 Media

 Newspaper

-The Huron Daily Plainsman is the newspaper.
+The Huron Daily Plainsman was the newspaper.